 Awarded biannually to female entrepreneurs chasing their creative dreams — including design, fashion, music and the arts — the #Girlboss Foundation Grant honors forward-planning.

-If selected by Sophia Amoruso and her committee, you’ll win $15,000 and business exposure through #girlboss channels.
+If selected, you’ll win $15,000 and business exposure through #girlboss channels.

 Apply now to be eligible for this spring’s award.
 It’s free to apply, and you just need to enter the basics: name, contact information, a description of your project, the amount of money you need and an end goal.

-Each month, a panel of judges grants a winner $2,000.
+Each month, The Amber Grant‘s panel of judges grants a winner $2,000.
 Then, at the end of the year, one of the 12 monthly winners is eligible to win an additional $25,000.

 The nice thing about this grant is you don’t have to use corporate language or fancy synonyms.
 Judges look for passionate and heartfelt ideas and businesses — from dog walkers to scientific investors.